Locations:

 • Low-fat dairy products.

-Call your provider or go to the ER if you think you may have a kidney stone, and you have these symptoms:
+Call a healthcare provider or go to the emergency room (ER) if you think you have a uric acid stone and you have the following symptoms:

-• Burning sensation or seeing blood when you pee.
+• A stinging or burning sensation when you pee.

 • Intense pain.

-• Nausea and vomiting that doesn’t go away.
+• Nausea and vomiting that don’t go away.

-• A medical condition that puts you at higher risk for kidney stone complications, such as diabetes, having only one kidney or any kidney problems.
+• A condition that puts you at a higher risk of developing kidney stone complications, such as diabetes, having only one kidney or any kidney problems.

 • Will I need surgery?

-• How can I prevent a stone from forming again?
+• How can I prevent a uric acid stone from forming again?

-• Do I need to take any supplements?
+• Do I need to take any supplements or medications?

 A note from Cleveland Clinic